 P.S.
 What I particularly like about Ray’s photo is how the dragonfly is holding the twig with it’s front "legs".

 This article was posted on Wednesday, September 22nd, 2010 at 3:32 pm and is filed under Autumn Song, Countries & Cultures, Fall, Haiku, Japan, Japanese, Japanese Poems, Languages, Photos, Photos of Animals, Poems about the Fall, Poetry, Poetry about the Seasons, Seasonal.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Autumn & The Red Dragonfly in Japanese Haiku Poems”